 1964 As part of their American tour, the Beatles were scheduled to perform at the Gator Bowl on September 11.
 Being a City owned facility; the Gator Bowl was by municipal ordinance segregated.
 Five days before the concert, the Beatles released a statement that they would not play unless blacks could attend and sit anywhere.
 John Lennon stated, "I'd sooner lose our appearance money" than play to a segregated audience.
 Because of the fear of bad publicity and severe financial loses, the City relented and allowed the show to be open to all.

 1964 Dr. Robert Hayling, a leader of the St. Augustine Civil Rights Movement and a fellow dentist and friend of Dr. Arnett Girardeau, was viciously beaten by the Ku Klux Klan.
 Fearful of the treatment or lack thereof that he might receive in St. Augustine’s hospitals because of his civil rights activities, friends saw to it that Hayling was taken to Brewster Hospital—a segregated but not segregating Black hospital Jacksonville—in a hearse provided by Leo Chase, a Black funeral director in St. Augustine.
 Hayling received emergency medical treatment by Black doctors at the hospital, which saved his life.
 Those Black doctors also maintained their professional medical care of Dr. Hayling until he was healthy enough to return home, and Dr. Girardeau provided extensive oral surgery.
 All medical and dental care was provided to Dr. Hayling at no cost.

+1964 Jacksonville native Robert Lee “Bullet Bob” Hayes won two gold medals, one in the 100 meter race and another as the anchor in the US 400 meter relay team at the Tokyo Olympics.
+At the time, Bob Hayes was called the “World’s Fastest Human”, and later went on to have professional football career playing for the Dallas Cowboys, where he received two Super Bowl rings.

+1964 - Dr. Andrew A. Robinson became principal of William Marion Raines High School.
+At that time, the entire Duval County School System had been disaccredited; however, with Dr. Robinson’s leadership, William M. Raines became the first school in the system to pass the reaccreditation process.
+(1989 JBHC)

+1964 – Dr. Alpha Hayes Moore enjoyed a brilliant music career that spanned 40 years.
+She was as well very active in her community.
+In 1964 her choral students at Stanton High School attended the New York World’s Fair.
+This exposure added to the other trips to Washington, D.C., Delaware, Pennsylvania and the Bahamas she made possible for her students.

+1967 - Sallye B. Mathis (1990 JBHC)

 1967 Attorney Earl Johnson, Sallye Mathis, Mary Singleton and Oscar Taylor were the first African Americans to be elected to the Jacksonville City Council since 1907.
 Sallye Mathis and Mary Singleton were also the first women ever elected to the City Council.
 Charles E. Simmons, Jr. was elected to the City Civil Service Board after having been appointed to the position in 1966.

+1967 SNCC leader H. Rap Brown speaks to an audience of 300 at Durkee Field.
+Governor Claude Kirk, running for reelection, hops the fence, campaigns through the crowd, walks up to Brown at the pitcher’s mound, takes the microphone from his hand, and tells Brown he hopes he’s not trying to cause trouble.